 - Consider hot bones and rock breaks.
 Hot and rock use assonance, the repetition of a vowel sound, which renders an effect similar to rhyme.

-- Consonance refers to the repetition of a consonant sound in close proximity; however, there’s a kind of consonance with the B sound in bones, breaks, and blood, even though these words are spread out over three consecutive lines.
+- Consonance refers to the repetition of a consonant sound in close proximity.
+There’s a kind of consonance with the B sound in bones, breaks, and blood, even though these words are spread out over three consecutive lines.
 This repetition gives the poem a kind of backbeat, each word painting a vivid image in the readers’ minds.

 - Similarly, look at the repetition of the hard O sound in the following words: open, flows, bones, know, hollow.
 This sound is sprinkled throughout the poem, giving it an open, upward-looking baseline.